MCMC Confidence Intervals and Biases: Introduction

 The recent paper \cite{rosenthal2017} derived a simple MCMC confidence interval which does not require a CLT, using only Chebychev's inequality.
 That result required certain assumptions about how the estimator bias and variance grow with the number of iterations $n$, in particular that the bias is \(o(1/\sqrt{n})\).
-This assumption seemed mild, since it is generally believed that the estimator bias will be \(O(1/n)\) and hence \(o(1/\sqrt{n})\) (see e.g.\ page~21 of \cite{geyer2011introduction}).
-However, questions were raised \cite{A1A2tweet} about how to verify this assumption, and indeed we show herein (Section~4) that it might not always hold.
+This assumption seemed mild, since it is generally believed that the estimator bias will be \(O(1/n)\) and hence \(o(1/\sqrt{n})\) (see e.g.\ page~21 of \citealp{geyer2011introduction}).
+However, questions were raised (\citealp{A1A2tweet}) about how to verify this assumption, and indeed we show herein (Section~4) that it might not always hold.

-The present paper therefore seeks to simplify and weaken the assumptions in \cite{rosenthal2017}, to make MCMC confidence intervals without CLTs more widely applicable.
-In Section~2 (and Section~5), we derive an asymptotic Markov chain confidence interval assuming only a finite asymptotic estimator variance as in \cite{kipnis1986central}, without requiring any bias assumption nor reversibility nor stationarity nor a CLT; at significance level $\alpha=0.05$ it is just 2.3 times as wide as the confidence interval that would follow from a CLT.
+This paper seeks to simplify and weaken the assumptions in \cite{rosenthal2017}, to make MCMC confidence intervals without CLTs more widely applicable.
+In Section~2, we derive a conservative asymptotic Markov chain confidence interval (Theorem~1) assuming only a finite asymptotic estimator variance as in \cite{kipnis1986central}, without requiring any bias assumption nor reversibility nor stationarity nor a CLT; at significance level $\alpha=0.05$ it is just 2.3 times as wide as the confidence interval that would follow from a CLT.
 In Section~3, we instead fix the number of iterations $n$, and obtain corresponding non-asymptotic confidence intervals without CLT under slightly stronger assumptions.
 In Section~4, we consider the question of when the MCMC bias is or is not \(o(1/\sqrt{n})\), and show that this property does not always hold but is ensured by a polynomial ergodicity condition.
+In Section~5, we complete the proof of Theorem~1 by extending to non-stationary chains.
+In Section~6, we present some numerical examples to illustrate our results, and we close in Section~7 with a brief summary.